gencat/participa/README.md

 - `rake socrata:export` to export the data to a file
 - `rake socrata:publish` to update the remote Socrata dataset

-These tasks use the following classes
+These tasks use the following classes:

+Found at `decidim-process-extended/app/serializers/`
 - `Decidim::ParticipatoryProcesses::ParticipatoryProcessSerializer`

+Found at `lib/`
 - `Socrata::OpenData`
 - `Socrata::Exporter`
 - `Socrata::Publisher`